Fighting fear with beer: Virus spurs curbside beer sales

 Fighting fear with beer.

-Associated Press reporter Jonathan Drew in Raleigh, North Carolina, contributed to this report.
+Associated Press reporter Jonathan Drew in Durham, North Carolina, contributed to this report.

 Follow Allen Breed at @AllenGBreed